beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 ### State

-The state is based on [Markup state](../state/index.md) which means it will pair up with your template just fine.
+The state is based on [Markup state](../state/index.md), which means it will pair up with your template just fine.

 #### initialState

-To start using state in your component simply define the initial state with the `initialState` property.
+To start using state in your component, simply define the initial state with the `initialState` property.

 ```typescript
 interface State {